uplink-systems/terraform-module-azuredevops-project/README.md

-## Module 'project'
+## Module 'terraform-module-azuredevops-project'

 > [!NOTE]
-> The **project** module has known issues **without** impact on the module's functionality.
+> The **terraform-module-azuredevops-project** module has known issues **without** impact on the module's functionality.

 ### Description

-The module **project** manages Azure DevOps projects resources following my business needs and standards.
+The module **terraform-module-azuredevops-project** manages Azure DevOps projects resources following my business needs and standards.
 This includes the project itself as well as some dependant resources like pipeline settings and project-wide repository policies.
 It follows these guidelines:
 * Project names can only contain the following characters: 0-9, a-z, A-Z and -
 * Project are always named as one of (depending in which of Uplink Systems' AzDO organization the project is created):